scotttyso/intersight_iac/README.md

 $ go build
 ```

-Make sure to add the hcl2json.exe file to a folder that is included in the system path.
+- IMPORTANT - Make sure to add the hcl2json.exe file to a folder that is included in the system path.

 ### Python Requirements